-The Governing Board welcomed 2 new members in April: Sam Monk and Naeem Manzur with the other 11 Governors continuing in post.
+Membership of the Governing Body has remained stable with no new governors and no resignations.
 The governors have the skills and experience needed for their important strategic role in the school and all are very committed to that responsibility.

 The governing body operates with the following committees:

-- Strategic Group – a small group of governors meeting regularly to drive the strategy agreed by the Governing Board via Board Meetings and have a responsibility for mitigating key strategic risks.
+- Strategic Group – a small group of governors who focus on the future of the school, in line with the strategy agreed by the Governing Board via Board Meetings, and have a responsibility for mitigating key strategic risks.
 It will also oversee the Senior Leadership Team and Headteacher’s Performance Management.

 - Resources committee - responsible for staffing, equality and diversity, finance, property management, health and safety

 - Teaching and learning committee - responsible for teaching and learning matters including target setting, standards and achievement, SEN (including reporting annually on the success of the SEN policy), monitoring teaching and learning and curriculum provision and ensuring that the governing body is represented at school improvement discussions.